Wonder Park: Unreleased television series

-Although a trailer for the series, Adventures in Wonder Park, was attached to the Blu-ray release of the film, there have been no updates from Nickelodeon on the project since.
+The series was planned to air in 2019, and later February 2020.
+Although a trailer for the series was attached to the Blu-ray release of the film, there have been no updates from Nickelodeon on the project since.
 A sizable collection of unfinished episodes, including animatics, storyboards and scripts, were posted online around December 9, 2022.

 Mobile game

 Prior to the film's release, a licensed mobile game titled Wonder Park Magic Rides was released by Pixowl.